Astarakee/brats_evaluator/README.md

 "global_bin_hd95": XX,
 "global_bin_nsd": XX
 ```
-from which global_bin_dsc, global_bin_hd95, global_bin_nsd, prec, recl represent the subject-wise metrics and
+from which `global_bin_dsc`, `global_bin_hd95`, `global_bin_nsd`, `prec`, `recl` represent the following subject-wise metrics, respectively: dice, hausdorff, normalized surface distance, precision, recall.
-the rest are the calculated lesion-wise metrics.
+The rest are the calculated lesion-wise metrics.

-Finally, note that the above-mentioned metrics are caclulated for the defined regions in the `config` file.
+Finally, note that the above-mentioned metrics are calculated for the defined regions in the `config` file.
 For Brain Metastasis, these regions include:
 ```
 et: enhancing tissue